tearflake/symp-intro/docs/architecture.md

 ````

-Each subsystem is implemented as a **frame** — a symbolic interpreter that takes an input `(SEXPR …)` and produces a new symbolic result.
+Each subsystem is implemented as a **frame** — a symbolic interpreter that takes a symbolic input and produces a new symbolic result.

 The **glue language** `(APPLY …)` binds them into a single computation.